Course Scheduling Guidelines

 - Number of students enrolled will determine the size of room in which course is scheduled.

 - Particular room style needs (seminar, lecture, auditorium) will be considered next.

 - Where needs are identical, preference for a particular room or time slot will be given to departments that adhere to the scheduling guidelines stated above.

 Scheduling other activities

-If you need to schedule a non-course related activity: a lecture, meeting, etc., contact the Events Scheduler using the on-line "Request a Room Reservation" form.
-The link to this form is http://blogs.middlebury.edu/events/online-forms/event-request/.
-The link can also be found at the Events Scheduling and Information Office home page or at the "Events at Middlebury" calendar page.
+- If you need to schedule a non-course related activity: a lecture, meeting, etc., contact Event Management using the on-line "Event Reservation Request" form.
+The link to this form is http://www.middlebury.edu/offices/business/scheduling/forms.
+The link can also be found at the Department of Event Management home page or at the "Calendar of Events" page.